cocome-community-case-study/cocome-cloud-jee-web-shop/cocome-shop-project/README.md

 cocome-maven-project/doc/

 **IMPORTANT:** If you installed CoCoME before, make sure it is running without any troubles.
-To verify: do ```mvn clean post-clean``` in cocome-maven project, then do mvn install with the cocome settings.
+To verify: do ```mvn clean post-clean``` in cocome-maven project, then do mvn install -DskipITs with the cocome settings.
 Don't forget to start each Glassfish server.

 **Troubleshooting:**